-Year 1 Curriculum Newsletter-Summer Term 1st Half.
+Year 1 Curriculum Newsletter – Autumn Term 1st half Sept 18

-Thank you for your continued support
+Thank you for your continued support and co-operation.